Pro Circuit Round-up: Wolf reaches Columbus final

 - Casey Ratzlaff was the men’s singles and doubles champion at the International Wheelchair Club Tennis Porto ITF Futures event in Portugal.

-- Emmy Kaiser was a women’s singles semifinalist at the PTR Hilton Head $22,000 ITF 2 Series event at Hilton Head Island, S.C.
+- Emmy Kaiser was a women’s singles semifinalist at the Hilton Head $22,000 ITF 2 Series event at Hilton Head Island, S.C.
 Shelby Baron was a singles quarterfinalist at the event, and also reached the doubles final with Mackenzie Soldan.

 - Bryan Barten reached the quad singles final at the South Carolina event, while Nick Taylor was a singles semifinalist and a doubles champion.